akasharkxx/akasharkxx/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- I'm currently working on my game engine kind of project.
+- I'm currently working on a rendering engine as a personal project

-- I'm learning Unreal Engine 🕹️
+- At redline game I make hyper casual games

+- I use C# at day job and C++ for my side projects

 - We can have conversations about anything related to video games🎮

-- I love Taylor Swift
+- I love Taylor Swift, Comics, Anime,

 </td><td valign="top" width="50%">